andfanilo/lyon2/docs/prerequisites.md

 ## Recap

-!!! success "Check that you can teach your neighbor each point of the checklist below"
+!!! success "Check that you can explain your neighbor each point of the checklist below"
+    - [x] Get used to using your command prompt
+    - [x] Reinstall Docker to ensure a clean docker-compose environment
-    - [x] Get the Hadoop ecosystem running inside a virtual machine
+    - [x] Git clone the Spark tutorial
-    - [x] Build a new conda environment with some of the necessary packages installed
+    - [x] Create a conda environment with Python 3.9, FastAPI and Streamlit

-In the next tutorial, we will build our own ETL-like solution in Hadoop.
-We will have a look at ingesting unstructured data live to HDFS, extracting and structuring the important information into a Hive table, and build simple graphs.
+In the next tutorial,